The Beginnings of Accountability

 Content Warning: Sexual Violence

-In October 2020, Free Write began a long-overdue process to account for our choices to work with an employee who caused sexual harm, the toxic organizational culture created by those choices, and the subsequent harm caused to close colleagues and partners.
+In October 2020, Free Write began a long-overdue process to account for our choices to work with an employee — Roger Bonair-Agard who was a known abuser — the toxic organizational culture created by those choices, and the subsequent harm caused to close colleagues and partners.
 The beginning steps of the process have culminated in this public statement of accountability and will be followed by concrete steps to address and repair harm.

 We intentionally included a lot of detail in this statement.
 We feel that this is a risk not only worth taking, but one that is actually necessary for this process to be successful, transparent, and transformative.
 We name specific harms so that we can understand what occurred within our organization.
 Being specific also offers us the opportunity to make real apologies to those harmed. adrienne maree brown writes, “Transformation can’t happen in low-risk spaces.”

 Since 2000, Free Write Arts & Literacy has built creative communities with criminalized youth, utilizing the arts as tools to dismantle systems of violence and contexts of criminalization.
 We know that ending systems of violence demands intersectionality and personal accountability.
 Intersectionality demands that we center women and femmes, especially Black and POC women and femmes, and all survivors of gender-based violence.
-We offer this account of the harm caused by the choices made by Free Write leadership, specifically Ryan Keesling and others not to be named at this time, between 2014 and the present.
+We offer this account of the harm caused by the choices made by Free Write leadership between 2014 and the present.
 In this statement, we will neither justify nor rationalize our actions.
 This account is not made to elicit understanding or forgiveness.
 Rather, we offer it as an evolving, working document where Free Write takes responsibility for the choices we made that perpetuated gender-based violence onto close colleagues, partners, and the community at large.

 We are undertaking this accountability process now because of a few specific incidents in 2020 that revealed serious, long-standing flaws in our thinking and organizational culture.
 We now see and feel the impacts of our inaction on our close colleagues and community of practitioners.
 We finally see and feel the need to take accountability and attempt to repair the harm we have caused.
 A few of these recent incidents involving staff and community partners are shared later in this statement.
 More will likely be added as this statement evolves and our understanding of harm deepens.

-In the Spring of 2014, we learned that a Free Write employee caused sexual and psychological harm to a colleague at another organization where he was also employed.
+In the Spring of 2014, we learned that a Free Write teaching artist, Roger Bonair-Agard Free Write, caused sexual and psychological harm to a colleague at another organization where he was also employed.
 At the time, Free Write leadership looked at how the situation was unfolding publicly, consulted with colleagues at the partner organization where the incident had occurred, weighed our experiences with the employee since he began working with us in 2012, and assessed the risks of keeping him employed at Free Write.
-At that time, we failed to pause our relationship with this employee, to design any kind of internal accountability process within Free Write, or to listen hard to young people close to the situation as they called for members of our community to distance themselves from the employee.
-The employee remained at Free Write.
-It was at this moment that Free Write began to absorb the harm caused by the employee into our organizational culture and perpetuate it.
+At that time, we failed to pause our relationship with Roger, to design any kind of internal accountability process within Free Write, or to listen hard to people close to the situation as they called for members of our community to distance themselves from the employee.
+Roger remained at Free Write.
+It was at this moment that Free Write began to absorb the harm caused by Roger into our organizational culture and perpetuate it.

-In 2016, Free Write leadership promoted the employee to a position of leadership where he remained until early December of 2020 when his employment was terminated.
-For six years, we chose not to stand in solidarity with survivors of harm and instead protected this employee.
+In 2016, Free Write leadership promoted Roger to a position of leadership where he remained until early December of 2020 when his employment was terminated.
+For six years, we chose not to stand in solidarity with survivors of harm and instead protected an abuser.
 We told ourselves that the internal work we were doing to design policy and structures to account for the harm was “transformative” when really it was insufficient and cowardly, with no public accountability offered to the community.
-Thus, we are complicit in harm caused to talented, trusted Free Write staff members and community partners, some of whom unwittingly found themselves in proximity to the employee while simply doing their jobs with Free Write, while others who strongly advocated for accountability were ignored or placated.
+This caused further harm caused to talented, trusted Free Write staff members and community partners, some of whom unwittingly found themselves in proximity to the employee while simply doing their jobs with Free Write, while others who strongly advocated for accountability were ignored or placated.

 Naming the Harm

 This is an account of how Free Write caused harm in the community.
 There are impacts that we know about and will offer below, and there is still harm rippling throughout the community.
-For everyone – named, anonymous, yet to be or unable to be named – impacted by the dangerous culture we cultivated, we name the harm below.
+For everyone – named, anonymous, yet to be or unable to be named – impacted by the dangerous culture we cultivated, we call out the harm below.
 These specific accounts give us the opportunity to look deeply at our mistakes, the nature of the harm we caused, and pathways toward repair.
 They allow us to be specific about the impacts our decisions had on close colleagues we love and trust, who lost faith and cut ties with us in order to protect themselves from further harm.
-This is just the beginning of our work to name, apologize for, and repair harm.
+This is just the beginning of our work to name, apologize for, and repair the harm we are responsible for.

-As we ask ourselves, finally, why now are we taking accountability?
-One specific piece of new information can help to answer that question.
-In late August of this year, we learned about a poem on the employee’s blog, published in April 2010, that details a rape he committed, seemingly as a right of passage to manhood, and that hints at others committed over decades.
+In late August 2020, we learned about a poem on Roger’s blog, published in April 2010, that details a rape he committed, seemingly as a right of passage to manhood, and that hints at others committed over decades.
 The poem was accessible online for over 10 years.
 That this poem was available publicly and easy to find, yet no public statement of accountability by us or by the employee was anywhere to be found is inexcusable and emblematic of the dangerous culture we began cultivating in 2014.
-This poem was a daily cause of harm and a slap in the face to the survivor of the assault depicted, to all survivors of sexual violence, and to all women and femmes.
+This poem was a daily cause of harm to the survivor of the assault depicted, to all survivors of sexual violence, and to all women and femmes.
 We are deeply sorry that we had not done the work to uncover this history of abuse.
 For the public record, we are sharing this poem HERE.
 (TRIGGER WARNING: sexual assault).
-Immediately after learning about the poem, we put the employee on leave.
-His employment was terminated in December 2020.
+Immediately after learning about the poem, Roger was put on administrative leave and then terminated.

 This is our first step toward naming and accounting for the harms Free Write’s toxic organizational culture has caused.
 We deeply apologize for our behavior and are working as a staff alongside accountability partners to exorcise and transform it.
 This document has been shared via social media and is being sent to close partners and other stakeholders.
-We will use the Accountability Statement page on our website to update this statement frequently.
+We update this statement frequently here.
 We are taking action as individuals and as an organization to ensure that this kind of harm will never happen again.
-And, should harm ever again occur, we will know what to do.
+And, should harm ever again occur, we will know what to do without hesitation.

 For us, this public acknowledgment is just the beginning of our work to hold ourselves starkly accountable for the harm we have caused.
-As practitioners of community accountability and believers in as well as architects of transformative and restorative justice practices, we will follow up this statement with what our a plan of action in 2021.
+As practitioners of community accountability and believers in as well as architects of transformative and restorative justice practices, we will follow up this statement with our plan of action in the first quarter of 2021.

 Responses, feedback, questions, or other communication regarding this statement can be made to email@example.com.
 We will do our best to respond in a timely manner and update this statement to show our learning and be transparent about the successes and challenges of this community accountability process.